saik1403/AltiusHub/README.md

-"npm install" or "yarn" to install packahes
+"npm install" or "yarn" to install packahes,

 "npm run start" or "yarn start" to start web app